Aurora Women in Leadership

 Dates for the programme

-The programme involves attending 6 one-day workshops on the following dates.
+The programme involves attending 7 one-day workshops and 6 TCD local short meet ups on the following dates to increase local networking, shared goals, and embed learning from the programme.
 You will also be assigned a mentor.

 |TCD Kick Start the Aurora Programme, Meet the Team and your fellow Aurorians||17/11/2021||10:00 -11:30|

 |TCD Leadership and Trust||31/01/2022||11:30 - 13:00|

 |Action Learning Set 1||09/02/2022||All Day - to be agreed with Action Learning Group (may be shorter)|